Language Families of the World

 Overall, Language Families of the World is a fascinating and eye-opening exploration of linguistics and culture.
 John McWhorter's enthusiasm and expertise make the show both informative and enjoyable.
 Whether you are a language enthusiast or just curious about the world around you, this series is sure to broaden your horizons and deepen your understanding of the importance of language.

-Language Families of the World is a series that is currently running and has 1 seasons (33 episodes).
-The series first aired on February 1, 2019.
+Language Families of the World is a series that ran for 1 seasons (33 episodes) between February 1, 2019 and on The Great Courses Signature Collection

 Filter by Source